wesbarnett/blog/_posts/2020-10-03-archive-projects.md

 language is now stable.

 I hope that the above libraries were useful for those who analyze Molecular Dynamics output and need to use Fortran.
+I'm actually surprised so many ended up using the Fortran libraries.
+My guess is it made it easier to interact with legacy coce.

 I learned a lot about creating a system library, how to link Fortran to C libraries, as well as cmake, ninja, make, and other build tools.
 In addition I learned a whole lot about object-oriented programming in both Fortran and C++.

 I'd like to encourage anyone to fork these libraries and continue development if they seem useful.